 Management lacking a solid understanding of the organisational systems over which they preside and moreover, lacking the very method for acquiring it, is the reality behind poor performance in many organisations.
 For it is possible to focus so hard on results that we forget the systems and processes from which they arise.
 And often, in a drive to improve results over the short term, we change the processes and systems for the worse, leaving the organisation unable to satisfy its customers in the long run.
 We are all familiar with cost reduction initiatives that drive staff to cut corners, lowering the quality of the product or service and creating problems that will eventually cost more to fix than the short term savings they generated.

-Let’s make a comparison between the management style narrowly focused on results, which we will call “command and control”, and the continual improvement approach.
-The principles of the latter have been taught by W. E. Deming since the 1950s and have continued to be developed by a prestigious group of management thinkers including Peter Senge, Donald J. Wheeler, Russell Ackhoff, Peter Scholtes, Brian Joiner and John Seddon among others.
+Let’s make a comparison between the management style narrowly focused on short term results, and the continual improvement approach.
+The principles of the latter have been taught by W. E. Deming since the 1950s and have continued to be developed by a prestigious group of management thinkers including Peter Senge, Donald J. Wheeler, Russell Ackoff, Peter Scholtes, Brian Joiner and John Seddon among others.

-Command & Control: Objectives and results.
-The quest for better results often warps the underlying processes and systems, making them less fit to deliver in the long term.
+The quest for quick gains, combined with a fragmented view of the organisation, warps the underlying processes and systems, making them less fit to deliver in the long run.

 Distinguishes between routine and exceptional variation and takes appropriate action in each situation.